 $ mbed import https://mbed.org/teams/mbed/code/mbed_blinky/ [mbed] Importing program "mbed_blinky" from "https://mbed.org/teams/mbed/code/mbed_blinky" at latest revision in the current branch [mbed] Adding library "mbed" from "http://mbed.org/users/mbed_official/code/mbed/builds" at rev #f9eeca106725 [mbed] Couldn't find build tools in your program.
 Downloading the mbed 2.0 SDK tools... $ cd mbed-os-example-blinky

-You can use the “import” command without specifying a full URL; a default prefix (https://github.com/ARMmbed) is added to the URL.
+You can use the “import” command without specifying a full URL; mbed CLI adds a prefix (https://github.com/ARMmbed) to the URL if one is not present.
 For example, this command:

 $ mbed import mbed-os-example-blinky